JINO-ROHIT/advanced_ml/14-cuda/03-memory.md

 one SM say can accomodate 8 blocks. one SM has 16kb of shared memory.

 each block should not take more than 2kb of shared memory.
-If each block uses more than 2 kB of memory, the number of blocks that can reside in each SM is such that the total amount of shared memory used by these blocks does not exceed 16 kB; for example, if each block uses 5 kB of shared memory, no more than 3 blocks can be assigned to each SM.=
+If each block uses more than 2 kB of memory, the number of blocks that can reside in each SM is such that the total amount of shared memory used by these blocks does not exceed 16 kB; for example, if each block uses 5 kB of shared memory, no more than 3 blocks can be assigned to each SM.